conda/constructor/CONSTRUCT.md

 in your value, you can escape them by replacing each single quote with `'''`.

-On Windows, single quotes and double quotes are not supported.
+On Windows EXE installers, single quotes and double quotes are not supported.
+On Windows MSI installers, single quotes are supported but double quotes are not.

 Note that the # (hash) character cannot be used as it denotes yaml comments for all platforms.